 These are fairly cheap and easy to store.
 Some are even stackable.

-Five-gallon jugs are very heavy to haul.
+Five-gallon jugs can be very heavy to lift and haul.
 A 5-gallon water storage container can weigh a little over 41 pounds if filled to the top.

-These WaterBricks can stack, they also have a handle and are easy to carry two 3.5 gallon containers. (one in each hand-they weigh about 27 pounds each when filled with water).
-WaterBricks come with handles and are easy to haul when needed.
+These WaterBricks can stack, they also have a handle and are easy to carry two 3.5 gallon containers.
+You can carry one in each hand since they weigh about 27 pounds each when filled with water.

 6. BlueCan Water